Kitware/trame/docs/content/docs/tutorial-paraview.md

 view.MakeRenderWindowInteractor(True)
 ```

+**Create and Connect a view element**

-Then (3) is done like before by doing the following.
+Then (3) is similarly as before for VTK.

 ```python
 html_view = paraview.VtkRemoteView(view)
 ```

+**Add view element to UI**

-Finally for (4) we need to update the layout the same way we were doing it in VTK when switching from Remote to Local.
+Finally (4) is achieved with the following set of lines, the same way it was achieved with VTK in ***trame*** when switching from remote to local rendering.

 ```python
 layout.content.children[0].add_child(html_view)
 layout.flush_content()
 ```

-And that's it.
+That's it.
 You now have a ParaView `trame` application that let you reproduce complex visualization in a web context.

 <center>
 <img src="https://kitware.github.io/trame/examples/StateViewer-asteroid.jpg" width="49%" />